 To make the most of this pregnancy you will have to fight the inclination to lock yourself in a room for 10 months.
 I remember so many times saying I was numb, saying I would thaw out when my baby was alive in my arms.
 And sometimes that’s the best we have, and it’s good enough.
 But, I literally didn’t realize that I didn’t have a baby shower with my first rainbow until he was six months old.
 I would’ve loved a baby shower for him, but since I was mentally and emotionally checked out, I was unable to do the things I wanted to do to celebrate him.
 And one thing on announcing: announce when you want to.
 If that’s at four weeks or 40, you do what you need to do and don’t let anything or anyone control you.

 No, seriously.
-It’s normal to breathe very shallow during episodes of anxiety.
+It’s normal to breathe very shallowly during episodes of anxiety.
 And your body needs that good oxygenated blood to profuse to all of your systems, especially your growing uterus.
-Also, don’t forget to drink lots of water
+Also, don’t forget to drink lots of water.

 So many times I felt dizzy during pregnancy after loss.
 Had a few near faint experiences.
 I wasn’t breathing deep enough.
 I wasn’t staying hydrated.
 I just pressed autopilot and thankfully we both arrived to the finish line alive but I can humbly admit that it wasn’t because I was giving myself the best advantage physiologically.
 Oxygen and water felt like a scarce commodity during pregnancy after loss for me.